GregFee/Greg/README.md

 # Greg

- Readme containing and overview for all my repositories
+ Readme containing an overview for all my repositories

  # Anscombes Data